WeiqunZhang/amrex-gpu-status/tutorials-and-tests-dpcpp.md

 All tests are compiled with `make USE_DPCPP DIM=<DIM>`.
 They are run with `./<executable> <Inputs>`.

-Many particle tests are not list here because they require device API for random number generator.
+Many particle tests are not listed here because they require device API for random number generator.

 ## amrex/Tutorials